Check eligibility for a mortgage

 Support through the whole process

-However, a discounted mortgage is a type of variable-rate mortgage, meaning the amount you pay could change from month to month.
+A discounted mortgage is a type of variable-rate mortgage, meaning the amount you pay can change from month to month.

 When you repay your mortgage, part of the money goes towards the interest charged by your lender and the other part towards repaying the money you’ve borrowed.